zonender/react-redux-webpack2-starter/README.md

     will have webpack-dev-server assume you are using the default config file name: "webpack.config.js", which is not the case in our app, since our webpack config file is named: "webpack.config.dev.js", we can have several webpack config files if we need.

+    Note:
+    We also have the hot reloading feature already available, if you change index.html or index.js and save, the browser will automatically show the changes.

 > **_//==============================================================\\_**
 >